Do you have an uninvited guest in your life?

-Something radical had to be done to salvage my life.
+I had to do something radical to salvage my life.

 By then, I was desperate enough to try anything to start living a normal life.

-In total, I spent 5 weeks in hospital recovering from the rescue plan that failed.
+In total, I spent 5 weeks in the hospital recovering from the rescue plan that failed.

 A chronic disease robs you of more than your good health.
 It steals your courage and: